-- Key deliverable from Evolphin: Document outlining the proposed data migration to Zoom, with all the automation points defined; define new extensions, scripts/programs that need to be developed for automation
+- Key deliverable from Evolphin: Statement of work outlining the proposed data migration to Zoom, with all the automation points defined; define new extensions, scripts/programs that need to be developed for automation

 - Key deliverable from client: Review and approve the data migration plan with automation points spelled out; review and approve extensions or scripts that need to be developed

 Based on the agreed upon automation scripts, extensions, Evolphin will create the scripts or work with the client to develop the needed scripts and/or extensions.
 These scripts will be downloaded on the legacy and/or Zoom server so that they are available as automated action for migrating data.